 A Risotto Recipe Perfect for the Fall Season

 One of my favorite things to cook is risotto because it is so tedious to make.
 Sounds strange, I know, but because you have to be invested in the whole process, you really see how your creation progresses from beginning to end.
 It is truly satisfying to see your finished product after slaving over the stove for about 40-45 minutes.
 Contrary to popular belief, risotto is not hard to make; you just have to pay attention and give it some love and attention.
-Considering we’re a generation can binge watch Netflix for hours on hours, I think you can pay attention for less than an hour to your risotto.
+Considering we’re a generation that can binge watch Netflix for hours on hours, I think you can pay attention to your risotto for less than an hour.
 This could be also be some applicable advice for you people out there having relationship problems (just switch out risotto for whoever your significant other is. ;))

 Risotto is also so versatile, and you can pretty much add any ingredient to this dish depending on the season and your taste preferences.
 Of course, I think certain things pair better with risotto, but it’s really all up to you.
 One of my favorites is mushroom risotto, and I think this recipe is a comforting and satisfying meal or side dish for a fall meal or for Thanksgiving coming up.
 Watch the video or read the recipe below to see how to make it.

 - 3 Shallots

 - Mushrooms (1/2 White Button and 1/2 Shitake)

 - 6 Cups White Wine

 - Chicken Stock